RobTillaart/Cozir/README.md

 #### Calibration NOT Recommended

 Following 3 functions are **NOT RECOMMENDED** by the datasheet.
-Feel free to uncomment but use at your own risk.
+Feel free to uncomment and use at your own risk.
 Read datasheet before using these functions:

 - **uint16_t calibrateManual(uint16_t value)**